frimtec/teamcity-inspection-notification-plugin/readme.md

 # Installation

-[Download](https://github.com/frimtec/teamcity-inspection-notification-plugin/releases/latest) the ZIP file release, drop it in your TeamCity installation's `.BuildServer/plugins/` directory (as explained by [Jetbrains](http://www.jetbrains.com/teamcity/plugins/)) and restart the server.
+[Download](https://github.com/frimtec/teamcity-inspection-notification-plugin/releases/latest) the ZIP file release, and upload it, as an administrator, to your TeamCity server.

 Compatibility:
 * Release 1.0.0 was tested against TeamCity 2018.2.